audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

  * Preferences window: OK button does not work when a tab is selected in the left-hand panel.

- * When "Split New" is used with more than one track selected, and the selected region includes white space, the split clip(s) perform unwanted alignments instead of remaining at the original time position.
+ * When more than one track is selected, and the region selected in the clips includes white space, "Split New" and "Noise Removal" cause the clip(s) to perform unwanted alignments instead of remaining at their original time position.
+The problem occurs whether or not the entire audio of the tracks is selected.

- * Export Multiple fails with no export or warning if an empty label is encountered.
+ * Split New: If selecting part of a clip from the left edge of the clip, the newly split clip wrongly aligns with the left edge of the residual clip in the original track.

  * "Audio Cache" on the Directories tab of Preferences caches most audio data for the duration of the session, including project data